crcn/celeri/README.md

 celery.on('login OR login :user :pass', function(data)
 {

+    //reference to the current request
     var self = this;

-    function onAuth(creds)
+    //called auth credentials have been entered in function onAuth(creds)
     {

+        //credits wrong?
+DO NOT CONTINUE
         if(creds.user != 'user' || creds.pass != 'pass')
         {
             return console.log("Incorrect user / pass".red);
         }

+        //otherwise, add the user to the CURRENT request so it can be passed
+        //onto the next router listener
         self.user = creds.user;

         //cache the credentials so the user doesn't have to login each time credentials = creds;

-        if(!self.next()) console.log("Logged in as %s", creds.user.green);
+        //not another listener? display a success response if(!self.next()) console.log("Logged in as %s", creds.user.green);
     }